DanielAlejandroMartin/Kappa_C/README.md

 # Kappa_C
 Codes for the article "Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network" by Eyisto J. Aguilar Trejo et al.

-Simulations programmed mainly by Daniel A. Martin and Eyisto J. Aguilar Trejo, using gfortran and bash.
-Mouse brain activity download also requiered the use of modified jupyter-notebook algorithms.
+Simulations programmed mainly in gfortran and bash.
+Mouse brain activity download also requiered the use of modified jupyter-notebook algorithms and speciffic packages.

 Each computation requires several simple  codes.
 We have left some already computed results to ease code check.